langchain-ai/langgraph/docs/docs/cloud/how-tos/configuration_cloud.md

     import { Client } from "@langchain/langgraph-sdk";

     const client = new Client({ apiUrl: <DEPLOYMENT_URL> });

-    const assistants = await client.assistants.search();
+    // Select an assistant that is not configured const assistants = await client.assistants.search();
     const assistant = assistants.find(a => !a.config);
     ```